guinetn/browserLocalHomepage/assets/books/finance/terms/b.md

 ### Black–Scholes–Merton Model

 Estimate options price
+A mathematical model of a financial market containing certain derivative investment instruments.

 Black–Scholes–Merton model is a mathematical model of a financial market containing derivative investment instruments.
 .
 From the model, one can deduce the Black–Scholes formula, which gives a theoretical estimate of the price of European-style options